sithmel/Do-androids-dream-of-electric-duck/README.md

 }
 ```
 Note: ES2015 provides a way to abstract the concept of sequence.
 It's called "iterable".
-It allows to iterate over any sequence:
+It allows to iterate over any sequence.
 ---
 ### Arrays and strings
 ```js